 American Architect, 1933

 Chicago Looks Ahead: Design for Public Improvements, 1945

-In 2016, Forgotten Chicago explored three often-overlooked areas north of the Chicago Loop, and on Sunday, August 13 we will look just southwest of the Loop to the area around the Jane Byrne Interchange.
-The region’s highway system was contemplated for decades before being realized starting in the early 1950s, and one of the key components of the entire system, the Jane Byrne Interchange, will be examined in an all-new and exclusive tour, as described below.
+In 2016, Forgotten Chicago explored three often-overlooked areas north of the Chicago Loop, and on Sunday, August 13 we closely examined the area just southwest of the Loop around the Jane Byrne Interchange.
+The region’s highway system was contemplated for decades before being realized starting in the early 1950s, and one of the key components of the entire system is the Jane Byrne Interchange, a vital component of the region’s multi-billion dollar economy and transportation network.

 In the last fifty years, countless high-rise condominium buildings have been built in the Chicago area, but only one building was the first.
 Opened in April, 1964 by architects Fridstein & Fitch, this building may qualify as one of the most significant, if overlooked, buildings in Chicago.
 Forgotten Chicago’s Lake View tour on Sunday, September 24 will walk past this non-landmark landmark building, who’s distinctive script seen above was still extant at the entrance to this condominium as of this writing, more than 50 years after forever changing Chicago development.

 Please note: tickets for most of these tours will go on sale about a month before each tour.
 Please sign up for our email list on the FC homepage if you want to be the first to know when they go on sale.

 • 35th Street Walking Tour — Sunday, August 20, 2017 — Sold Out

 • Illinois Medical District Walking Tour — Sunday, August 27, 2017 — Tickets now on sale

 • South Shore Walking Tour — Sunday, September 17, 2017